gjesse/gjesse-site/content/post/unit-testing-with-kotlin---mini-dsls.md

 ## go speed racer

 This is getting there, but we'll soon be annoyed that we have to repeat very similar steps in each test.
 Furthermore, we'll soon realize that ES sometimes doesn't report changes right away when querying, so now we need to add some checks after each modification to make sure our changes are visible.
-Using the great [Awaitility](http://www.awaitility.org/) tool, we finally have a set of tests that are independent from each other, easy to reason about, and self contained, Yay!
+Using [Awaitility](http://www.awaitility.org/), we finally have a set of tests that are independent from each other, easy to reason about, and self contained, Yay!

 ```kotlin
 @Test